distantlightgames/DLG-Tools/README.md

-# LevelCap Tools
+# Distant Light Games Tools
-A set of tools for various programs made to assist in the creation of games made by LevelCap, Rich Joslin, and JohnLogostini -
+This Repository includes a tool set for various programs made to assist in the creation of projects made by Distant Light Games aka Charlie Goldberg, Rich Joslin, and JohnLogostini
+-
 ### Supported Programs
 - Blender 4.1.1